Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Explanations in autonomous driving

-The details, types, and delivery of explanations vary in accordance with users’ identities and background knowledge in autonomous driving.
-For instance, a user having little technical expertise on how autonomous vehicles operate may be satisfied with a simple explanation of a relevant decision/outcome.
-However, an autonomous systems engineer will need more informative explanations to understand the current operability of the car, with the motivation to appropriately ``debug'' the existing system as required.
-Therefore, the use of domain knowledge and expertise of the explainee is essential to provide pertinent,

-sufficiently informative, and intelligible explanations \cite{langley2019varieties, mittelstadt2019explaining}.
-Motivated by a target audience definition of \cite{arrieta2020explainable} and \cite{omeiza2021explanations}, we can distinguish \textit{four} groups of the stakeholders in autonomous driving, namely Group 1 - Road users, Group 2 - AVs developers, Group 3 - Regulators and insurers, and Group 4 - Executive management of automobile companies.
-Figure \ref{fig:stakeholders} provides the identity of such stakeholders and their positions in the corresponding classification.
+The details, types, and delivery of explanations vary in accordance with users’ identities, technical background knowledge in autonomous driving, and their various functional and cognitive abilities \cite{omeiza2021explanations, arfini2023design}.
+For instance, a user having little technical expertise on how AVs operate may be satisfied with a simple explanation of a relevant decision/outcome.
+However, an autonomous systems engineer will need more informative explanations to understand the current functionalities of the car, with the motivation to appropriately ``debug'' the existing driving system as required.
+Therefore, the use of domain knowledge and expertise of the explainee is essential to provide pertinent, sufficiently informative, and intelligible explanations \cite{langley2019varieties, mittelstadt2019explaining}.
+Motivated by a target audience definition of \cite{omeiza2021explanations} and \cite{arrieta2020explainable}, we can distinguish \textit{four} groups of the stakeholders in autonomous driving, namely Group 1 - Road users, Group 2 - AVs developers, Group 3 - Regulators and insurers, and Group 4 - Executive management of automobile companies.
+Figure \ref{fig:stakeholders} provides the identity of such stakeholders and their positions in the relevant classification.